“I (John) was in the Spirit on the Lord's day, and heard behind me a great voice, as of a trumpet.” (Revelation 1:10)

 At the time of the second century, just after the close of the book of Revelation, a Jewish revolt sprung up in the year 115 A.D.
 This revolt invaded Cyrene, Egypt and Cyprus and caused the deaths of more than 220,000 Greeks and Romans.
 After the Romans would cease each revolt they would tighten their hatred against the Jews.

 As a result of this Julius Severus, the governor of Britain, was brought in by Emperor Hadrian to lead the defense troops and after three years the revolt was destroyed and Bar Kochba was killed.
 The hatred for the Jews exploded and the Jews were not allowed to enter Jerusalem.
-Emperor Hadrian outlawed Judaism, circumcision, the study of the Torah (the Law of Moses) and Sabbath-keeping!
+Emperor Hadrian outlawed Judaism, circumcision, the study of the Torah (the Law of Moses) and the Biblical Feasts outlined in Leviticus 23, which includes the seventh-day Sabbath!

-At the same time Christianity was caught right in the middle of all this.
-As a result of this some professed Christians began to back off from the Sabbath so they would appear different from the Jews.
+At the same time, Christianity was caught right in the middle of all this, and as a result, some professed Christians began to back off from the Feasts and Sabbaths so they would appear different from the Jews.
 However, at this time, no one was observing Sunday as a holy day.
 In fact, there is evidence that both Saturday and Sunday began to be kept which we will see shortly.
 The act of the Christians wanting to appear different from anything that seemed Jewish was an early warning sign to the coming change of the Sabbath.

 Along with their attempts to “prove” that the Sabbath has been replaced by Sunday modern teachers also refer to some early writings made by professed Christians during the second and third centuries.
 They reveal how these writers often used the title “the Lord’s day” in reference to Sunday.
 These writings fulfill volumes of material and are usually quoted second or third hand and with this, comes misquotations and mistranslations.
 Let’s look at some of these quotations.